Marcus8009/Campaign-AB-Testing/README.md

 #### Extra:
-Analysis of conversion percentage between test and campaign groups are also done.
+Analysis of conversion percentages between test and campaign groups are also done.
 This was done in a  PowerBI notebook.
 The conversion percentage represents the ratio of purchases to the number of content views.
 The Test Campaign achieved a higher conversion rate of 28.05% compared to the Control Campaign's 26.90%.
 This difference is statistically significant, as indicated by the high Z score of 4.34 and a very low P-value of 7.03E-06, suggesting that the observed improvement is unlikely due to chance.